Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Introduction

 \item We design a novel LLM-based false-negative identification module that leverages hierarchical index trees to transform collaborative structural and latent semantic information into structured ID representations, enabling accurate identification of false negatives without relying on textual metadata or fine-tuning.

-\item We develop a multi-view hard negative sampling module that combines user–item preference scores with item–item hierarchical similarity to select hard negatives that are structurally and semantically closer to the positives, thus improving the model’s discriminative ability.
+\item We develop a multi-view hard negative sampling module that combines user–item preference scores with item–item hierarchical similarity to select negatives structurally and semantically closer to positives, improving the model’s discriminative ability.

 \item By integrating the above two modules, we propose DTL-NS.
-Extensive experiments on three real-world and two synthetic datasets show that DTL-NS consistently outperforms the strongest baselines and can be seamlessly plugged into various implicit CF models and negative sampling methods to further improve their performance.
+Extensive experiments show that DTL-NS consistently outperforms strong baselines and further improves various implicit CF models and negative sampling methods in a plug-and-play manner.

 \end{itemize}